 Emily Rosenthal (she/her) is an illustrator and writer based in Baltimore, Maryland.
 Originally from New York, she graduated from the Maryland Institute College of Art (MICA) in 2019 with a BFA in Illustration and Humanistic Studies.
 Since, she has created picture books and comics, taught art classes for kids, worked at a non-profit, and read a whole lot of books.

-Her debut picture book LEROY HAS SOMETHING TO SAY (illustrated by Thai My Phuong) will be published by Bloomsbury in 2026.
+Her debut picture book LEROY HAS SOMETHING TO SAY (illustrated by Thai My Phuong) will be published by Bloomsbury on July 7, 2026.

-She can be contacted at: ekrosenthalart@gmail.com and is represented by Alexandra Weiss at Azantian Literary Agency.
+She can be contacted at: ekrosenthalart@gmail.com and is represented by Alexandra Weiss at Azantian Literary (alex@azantianlitagency.com).

 She can be found on Instagram here.